rahulpargi641/Realm-Rush/README.md

     - Placable blocks (waypoints) change to green when a tower can be placed on the grid, turning red if not placable.
-    - Intelligent AI finds the shortest path from the starting point(enemy base) to the destination(player base).
-      Enemies spawn from the enemy base at fixed intervals and move toward the player's base.
+    - Intelligent AI finds the shortest path from the starting point(enemy base) to the destination(player base). enemies spawn from the enemy base at fixed intervals and move toward the player's base.
     - Towers automatically target the nearest enemy.
     - Enjoy spacious vibes and immersive sound effects.